 Operation and Measurement

-VERY IMPORTANT: Apogee changed the wiring colors of all our bare-lead sensors in March 2018 in conjunction with the release of inline cable connectors on some sensors.
-To ensure proper connection to your data device, please note your serial number or if your sensor has a stainless-steel connector 30 cm from the sensor head then use the appropriate wiring configuration listed in the manual (available for download).
-With the switch to connectors, we also changed to using cables that only have 4 or 7 internal wires.
-To make our various sensors easier to connect to your device, we clip off any unused wire colors at the end of the cable depending on the sensor.
+VERY IMPORTANT: Apogee changed the wiring colors of all their bare-lead sensors in March 2018 in conjunction with the release of inline cable connectors on some sensors.
+To ensure proper connection to your data device, please note your serial number or if your sensor has a stainless - steel connector 30 cm from the sensor head then use the appropriate wiring configuration listed in the manual (available for download).
+With the switch to connectors, Apogee also changed to using cables that only have 4 or 7 internal wires.
+To make their various sensors easier to connect to your device, Apogee clip off any unused wire colors at the end of the cable depending on the sensor.
 If you cut the cable or modify the original pigtail, you may find wires inside that are not used with your particular sensor.
 In this case, please disregard the extra wires and follow the color-coded wiring guide provided.

 All Apogee un-amplified quantum sensor models (SQ-100 and SQ-300 series) have a standard PPFD calibration factor of exactly: